deeplearning4j/deeplearning4j/maven.md

 # Maven for Python Programmers

 [Maven](https://en.wikipedia.org/wiki/Apache_Maven) is the most commonly used build automation tool for Java programmers, analogous to a package management system like [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)) in Python, or PyBuilder.
-It is also the single most convenient way to get up and running with Deeplearning4j, which offers a Scala API whose syntax will strike many Python users as eerily familiar.
+It is also the single most convenient way to get up and running with Deeplearning4j, which offers a Scala API whose syntax will strike many Python programmers as eerily familiar.

 As a build automation tool, Maven compiles source to byte code and links object files to executables, library files etc. Its deliverable is a JAR file, created from Java source, and resources for deployment.